NorthEdWAD/python-hub/README.md

 - Complete the lessons in order
 - Follow the instructions for setting up your accounts
-- Let me know if you have questions or something doesn't seem to be working the way it's supposed to
+- Let me know if you have questions or something doesn't seem to be working the way it should

 ---